(Last Updated on : 29/06/2018)

 , of Sadhana

 based on breathing

-and meditation must develop God-Consciousness by resorting to meditation.
-This is done on the two breaths, inhalation and exhalation, to the practice of Pranayama and the recitation of Mantras.
-In this third inferior path a Sadhaka has, of course, to develop God-consciousness, but, as he is not gifted with higher meditating capacity, he has to seek the support of these inferior methods (Pranayama etc.), that finally he may be carried to God-consciousness, in the end.
+and meditation must develop God-consciousness by resorting to meditation.
+This is done with the practice of Pranayama and the recitation of Mantras.
+In this third inferior path, a Sadhaka has to develop God-consciousness by seeking the support of the inferior methods like Pranayama that finally carries one to God-consciousness, in the end.

 and all other frontier regions of India were frequently attacked first by Huns and then by Pathans in those centuries and, therefore, scholars and students could not come to, or go from, Kashmir freely and safely in those times.
 For this reason, knowledge of this most important school of Indian philosophy got itself confined to the boundaries of the Valley of Kashmir